Robotics-Club-IIT-BHU/HDS-SummerCamp21/Week 2/Week 2 Part 1.md

 Lofting is a drafting technique whereby curved lines are generated, to be used in plans for **streamlined objects** such as aircraft and boats.
-The lines may be drawn on wood and the wood then cut for advanced woodworking
+The lines may be drawn on wood and the wood then cut for advanced woodworking.
+As ship design evolved from craft to science, designers learned various ways to produce long curves on a flat surface.
+Generating and drawing such curves became a part of ship lofting; "lofting" means drawing full-sized patterns, so-called because it was often done in large, lightly constructed mezzanines or lofts above the factory floor.
+When aircraft design progressed beyond the stick-and-fabric boxes of its first decade of existence, the practice of lofting moved naturally into the aeronautical realm

+See this [website](http://www.melmoth2.com/texts/Lofting.htm) for more information.

 This is how some lofted designs turn out.